bitrix24/b24restdocs/api-reference/chats/notifications/im-notify-answer.md

-# Responding to a notification that supports quick reply im.notify.answer
+# Responding to a notification that supports quick response im.notify.answer

 {% note warning "We are still updating this page" %}

-Some data may be missing here — we will complete it shortly.
+Some data may be missing here — we will complete it soon.

 {% endnote %}